Jubatian/rrpge-spec/specs/cpu_inst.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - ai: 1 additional cycle if 2nd opcode word is used.
+- ma: 1 additional cycle if a memory access is performed.
 - wc: 1 additional cycle if carry write is necessary.